-For the above associate company is an unlisted entity whose quoted market price is not available to the Group and the directors considered that the Group has the ability to exercise significant influence in accordance with the rights stated in the articles of association.
-Therefore, the associate company is accounted for using the equity method in the consolidated financial statements at 31 December 2021 and 2020.
+The above associate companies are an unlisted entities and the directors considered that the Group has the ability to exercise significant influence in accordance with the rights stated in the articles of association.
+Therefore, the associate companies are accounted for using the equity method in the consolidated financial statements at 31 December 2022 and 2021.